 Treat deductibles like a balance-sheet decision

-If you “save” $700/year in premium by taking a much larger wind/hail deductible, that’s not automatically smart.
+If you “save” $700 per year in premium by taking a much larger wind/hail deductible, that’s not automatically smart.
 It depends on your reserves and how many properties share the same storm risk.

 A Panhandle hail event can hit multiple roofs in the same week.
-Portfolio risk is different than single-property risk.
+Therefore, portfolio risk is different from single-property risk.

 Align coverage with your lease and your operational plan

-A conservative approach is to underwrite a premium increase scenario at renewal.
-You don’t need to predict the exact number—you need to know whether the investment survives a meaningful jump.
+You don’t need to predict the exact number.
+However, you do need to know whether the investment survives a meaningful jump.

 “My premium only goes up if I file a claim.”